UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :figwidth: 700px
 :name: can_lang_plot_log_revised

-Scatter plot of number of Canadians reporting a language as their mother tongue vs the primary language at home with log adjusted x and y axes.
-Only the major gridlines are shown and the suffix "k" indicate 1,000 ("kilo"), while the suffix "M" indicates 1,000,000 ("million").
+Scatter plot of number of Canadians reporting a language as their mother tongue vs the primary language at home with log-adjusted x and y axes.
+Only the major gridlines are shown.
+The suffix "k" indicates 1,000 ("kilo"), while the suffix "M" indicates 1,000,000 ("million").
 :::